mdrew300/Programming-II/README.md

 ## Overview

-This repository demonstrates practical analytical skills developed through rigorous applied coursework at Georgetown University's MSBA program.
+This repository demonstrates practical analytical skills in Python for Machine/Deep Learning.
 Projects span exploratory analysis, statistical modeling, and machine learning — with emphasis on translating raw data into actionable insights.

 ## Key Projects: